Particular/docs.particular.net/servicecontrol/logging.md

 ## Windows Event Log

 As of version 4.19.0, all ServiceControl instances will log to the Windows Event Log as well as the ServiceControl log.
-The default level is `WARN` but this setting can be changed by [specifying an explicit log level](#logging-levels).
+The default level is `INFO` but this setting can be changed by [specifying an explicit log level](#logging-levels).

 ## Monitoring